 If you are an adult carer, to gain an assessment you should talk to your social worker, if you have one, or contact your local social services team to be able to request either a care needs assessment, for the cared for person or an assessment for the carer.
 If you live in England there will almost certainly be online information specific to your area, as under the Care Act 2014 the local authority has a duty to provide up to date and trusted information.
 Most local authorities have developed websites to meet this duty.
 Good examples are Hampshire, Newcastle upon Tyne and Northeast Lincolnshire.
 If you need help sourcing information specific to your locality please get in touch with the helpline, who will be happy to gather community resources and trusted information on your behalf.

 In a survey about carers and human rights, less than 30% of respondents felt confident that they knew what their rights were.
-The British Institute of Human Rights has produced a handy ‘pocket guide for carers’, which highlights relevant human rights and gives prompts about how knowing them can be useful.
+The British Institute of Human Rights (BIHR) have useful information on their website, highlighting all the relevant human rights.
 Carers also have the right not to be discriminated against or harassed under the Equality Act 2010.
 This means that a carer can seek redress if they think they have been unfairly treated due to their caring role.
 For example, a carer should not be treated differently in the workplace because of their caring responsibilities.

 It is often the case that carers, particularly those with a substantial caring role will struggle for funds and financial resources.
 There are state benefits and charitable grant giving bodies that support carers.
 Charities can be particularly useful when it comes to carers in need of a respite break.
 The benefits system can be complex and difficult to navigate, with each benefit having its own set of rules.
 Working out what benefits you might be entitled to is a lot easier if you have up to date and trusted information and resources to help you.